nkostopoulos/xdp_dns/README.md

 - Separate Calculations: We hash received DNS names using separate Mmh3 calculations
 - Double Hashing: We hash received DNS names using Double Hashing for better performance.
 More information available in S. Tarkoma et al., "Theory and Practice of Bloom Filters for Distributed Systems", IEEE Communications Surveys & Tutorials, Volume 14, Issue 1, pp. 131-155, 1st Quarter 2012
-- Traces: a Google Drive link to the Legitimate and Water Torture Attack Traces that we used for experimentation.
+- Traces: Names used in the construction of the Legitimate and Attack traces.
 - Bloom Filters XDP: Contains Bloom Filters used in our experimentation and guidelines on how to create your own.
 - User Space Filtering: a User Space utility introduced in our previous work "A Privacy-Preserving Schema for the Detection and Collaborative Mitigation of DNS Water Torture Attacks in Cloud Infrastructures" submitted and presented in IEEE CloudNet 2019.
 A link to the presentation is available from here: http://www.netmode.ntua.gr/Presentations/CloudNet_nkostopoulos.pptx